 Please remember that cats are not small dogs, and dogs are not small humans.
 In other words, they are all different species.
 Different species metabolize and utilize some medications very different from one another.
 This is incredibly important to keep in mind next time you are considering giving your cat any OTC medication.

-Due to their small body size, there is a very small window of safety to dose a cat aspirin and potentially cause a toxicity.
+Due to their small body size, there is a very small window of safety to dose a cat aspirin and potentially cause toxicity.
 As much as a half or a full pill may be enough to cause severe damage to your cat.
 Therefore, the use of baby aspirin is no longer widely recommended amongst veterinary professionals except for very specific conditions.

-I understand there is a lot of information out there about all types of OTC (over the counter) medications.
+I understand there is a lot of information out there about all types of OTC (over-the-counter) medications.
 You’ll read stories and blogs from pet owners or even veterinary professionals who may have purposely or accidentally given a cat aspirin and that pet was fine.
 However, it only takes one time to cause severe or potentially lethal toxicity.
 Please be aware when you are reading information online if it’s coming from a licensed veterinarian, or just an opinionated blog post.

 If you have any questions about what you should and should not give your cat, please call your regular veterinarian or the local emergency clinic.
 Emergency veterinarians are great resources as they tend to see a much higher volume of toxicity cases than your regular daytime veterinarian.
 If you are unable to reach either of those, the ASPCA Poison Control Center is the best resource for any pet parent with any potential or known toxin exposure.

 The best answer is nothing.
 Because we always recommend complete evaluation by a veterinarian prior to administering any medications, we do not blindly recommend any OTC medications.
 If your cat has an upset stomach (vomiting, anorexia, diarrhea) simply take up the food and water bowls for 12-24 hours.
 Offer them nothing by mouth.
 And we mean nothing.
-If your cat is nauseous, please do not try to tempt them with human food, treats and snack.
+If your cat is nauseous, please do not try to tempt them with human food, treats and snacks.
 Take all food and water away.
 If your cat stops vomiting during the fasting period, then offer small amounts of water and food every few hours for a few days.

 If your cat continues to vomit, we recommend you follow up with your regular veterinarian the next day.